Boiler Parts and Spares

 But if you're experiencing problems with your boiler and have to pay out for repairs, it could be an opportune moment to weigh up the boiler parts and repairs bill against replacing your boiler, offset by the savings you'll make by switching to a more efficient heating system.

 The amount you'll save will depend on the brand, age and type of boiler.
-You can see typical energy savings calculations by clicking boiler energy efficiency.
+You can see typical energy savings calculations - go to boiler energy efficiency.

 Boiler brand parts and spares